 Marijuana is the most commonly used and abused drug in the United States.
 In teenagers, marijuana comes a close third after alcohol and tobacco.
-In their 2017 survey Monitoring the Future, the National Institute on Drug Abuse (NIDA) published these self-reported statistics from teenagers across the country:
+In their 2017 survey Monitoring the Future, the National Institute on Drug Abuse (NIDA) published a set of self-reported statistics from teenagers across the country.
+The report estimates that:

-- About 1% of 8th graders smoke marijuana daily, 13.5% have tried it at least once, 10% have used it in the last year, and 5% have used it in the past month.
+- 1% of 8th graders smoke marijuana daily.
+13.5% have tried it at least once.
+10% have used it in the last year, and 5% have used it in the past month.

-- About 3% of 10th graders smoke marijuana daily, 31% have tried it at least once, 25% have used it in the last year, and 16% have used it in the past month.
+- 3% of 10th graders smoke marijuana daily.
+31% have tried it at least once.
+25% have used it in the last year, and 16% have used it in the past month.

-- About 6% of 12th graders smoke marijuana daily, 45% have tried it at least once, 37% have used it in the last year, and 23% have used it in the past month.
+- 6% of 12th graders smoke marijuana daily.
+45% have tried it at least once.
+37% have used it in the last year, and 23% have used it in the past month.

 If you’re a high-school student, you can compare those statistics with what you know from personal experience and decide for yourself if the numbers line up with what you know and see every day, or if they’re way off-base.
 Suffice it to say that marijuana use is not uncommon, and over the past five years, a powerful form of marijuana extract – Butane Hash Oil (BHO) – has become one of the go-to ways of getting high.
 BHO is the most potent form of marijuana available, legally or illegally.
 In a hearing before the U.S. House of Representatives in 2014, Drug Enforcement Agency (DEA) Administrator Michele Leonhart gave this testimony: